 Preparatory To Research

 Preparing a research protocol (or preparing to conduct a final research protocol) is fundamentally different to conducting a research protocol, from both a HIPAA and a research regulatory perspective, but the line is somewhat difficult to define and/or observe.
-Although the HIPAA regulations use the term “Preparatory To Research”, the regulation does not put forth a definition on what the phrase means and how its accompanying regulations differentiate from the regulations regarding the conduct of research with PHI.
+Although the HIPAA regulations use the term “preparatory to research”, the regulation does not put forth a definition on what the phrase means and how its accompanying regulations differentiate from the regulations regarding the conduct of research with PHI.
 One can, however, infer two key concepts of the intended meaning from the examples given in HHS’s guidance documents.
 The relevant guidance implies that an activity is “Preparatory To Research” essentially when 1) there is not yet a final written protocol and the researcher is engaging in activities needed to prepare one (or to prepare an amendment to an existing protocol); or 2) a written protocol does exist and the researcher is either conducting a feasibility assessment of that protocol (eg, to see if the data and/or subject population exists to support such a protocol) and/or engaging in activities to recruit subjects into that protocol (such as contacting potential individuals for purposes of seeking their HIPAA Authorization (or other HIPAA compliant patient-directed request) to use or disclose their PHI for the research study).

-In most cases, protocol feasibility is simply running a query that returns non-individual level aggregated results (eg, writing a query to return the total of patients in the database that meet inclusion/exclusion criteria).
+In most cases, protocol feasibility involves simply running a query that returns non-individual level aggregated results (eg, writing a query to return the total of patients in the database that meet inclusion/exclusion criteria).
 However in cases where the researcher is seeking the return of identifiable PHI for purposes Preparatory To Research, the researcher(s) must document three HIPAA required attestations prior to the access24.
 For reference, the three required statements are as follows: 1) use or disclosure is sought solely to review PHI as necessary to prepare a research protocol or for similar purposes preparatory to research; 2) no PHI is to be removed from the Covered Entity* in the course of review, and 3) the PHI for which use or access is sought is necessary for the research”

 “To BAA or not to BAA.
 That is the Question”

 Although it seems that the debate is over regarding if and when a research sponsor is a HIPAA defined “Business Associate” of the Covered Entity and thus requiring a Business Associate Agreement (BAA), from time to time this question comes up.
-The issue as to whether or not a receiving entity is a Business Associate imposes obligations and liability on both parties thus the decision must be made carefully.
+The issue as to whether or not a receiving entity is a Business Associate imposes obligations and liability on both parties, so the decision must be made carefully.
 While each Covered Entity must make this determination on their own, there are certain aspects of HIPAA that should be reviewed to prevent defining a relationship as a Business Associate relationship simply to move PHI to the external researching entity when there are other, more appropriate strategies of defendable data flow (eg, de-identification, Limited Data Set, IRB Waiver of HIPAA Authorization.
 Signed patient HIPAA Authorizations etc.).
 Relevant text to this discussion can be found in the following Federal Register quotes.

 “Disclosures from a Covered Entity to a researcher for research purposes as permitted by the Rule do not require a business associate contract.
 This remains true even in those instances where the Covered Entity has hired the researcher to perform research on the Covered Entity’s own behalf because research is not a covered function or activity.”25